Suffering From Depression, Stress, Or Anxiety - 10 Plants You Need To Grow

 plants for eating and aromatherapy.

-EMILY MAIN
+by EMILY MAIN

 Just being outside, whether you’re gardening, exercising, or simply taking a stroll, is a great mood booster.
 But getting your hands dirty in the garden is so effective at combating depression, stress, and anxiety that it’s often used in “horticultural therapy” at psychiatric hospitals.